E-BATS: Efficient Backpropagation-Free Test-Time Adaptation for Speech Foundation Models: Experiments

 \paragraph{Baseline Methods.} We compare \sysname{} against 13 SOTA TTA baselines.
 The \textbf{ BP methods} include general approaches of Episodic TENT~\cite{TENT}, SAR~\cite{SAR}, EATA~\cite{EATA}, and CoTTA~\cite{CoTTA}, as well as speech-specific methods: SUTA~\cite{SUTA}, CEA~\cite{cea}, SGEM~\cite{SGEM}, DSUTA~\cite{DSUTA}, CSUTA~\cite{DSUTA}, and AWMC~\cite{AWMC}.
 The \textbf{BP-free methods} include LAME~\cite{LAME}, T3A~\cite{T3A}, and FOA~\cite{FOA}.
 Dataset and baseline details are provided in Appendix~\ref{datasets and baselines}.

 \paragraph{Implementation Details.} All TTA baselines are configured for per-utterance adaptation with batch size of 1.
 For \sysname{}, we set the CMA-ES population size \(J = 50\).
 The loss function coefficients are \(\alpha = 1.0\) and \(\beta = 2.0\).
 We use \(\text{H}_{\min} = 0.0\), \(\text{H}_{\max} = 5.0\) in calculating the confidence-weighted coefficient $c$ with \(c_{\max} = 2.0\) optimized over \(\{1.0,\,1.5,\, 2.0,\, 2.5,\, 3.0,\, 3.5,\, 4.0\}\).
 Evaluation is performed using two commonly used SFMs, Wav2Vec2ForCTC-Base~\cite{wav2vec} and HuBERTForCTC-Large~\cite{hubert}; both models are fine-tuned on LibriSpeech and then are adapted in our experiments.
+The pre-collected statistics are sourced from clean LibriSpeech data samples.
 For T-EMA, we select \(\gamma = 0.9\) for Wav2Vec2 and \(\gamma = 0.8\) for HuBERT after tuning over \(\{0.7,\, 0.8,\, 0.9,\, 0.95,\, 0.99\}\).
 We use Word Error Rate (WER)~\cite{WER} as the evaluation metric, which measures the fraction of incorrectly predicted words in the dataset.
 A lower WER indicates better performance.
+We further conducted sensitivity analyses on key hyperparameters in Appendix~\ref{apdx:Sensitive-analysis}, including the CMA-ES population size (\(J\)), the number of iteration steps (\(N\)), the loss component weights (\(\alpha, \beta\)), and the T-EMA decay factor (\(\gamma\)), confirming that the chosen settings yield stable and robust performance across diverse configurations.
 All experiments are conducted on a single NVIDIA A100 GPU.
 Implementation details are provided in Appendix~\ref{datasets and baselines}.